Driving licence in South Africa: Online booking via eNaTIS

-Learner's License
+Learner's license process

-A learner's licence is required to take driving lessons on a public road and to obtain a driver's licence and is valid for 24 months.
+A learner's licence is required to take driving lessons on a public road and to obtain a driver's licence.
+The South African learner's license is valid for 24 months and cannot be extended.
 Testing for the learner's license occurs at a registered driving license testing centre (DLTC).
+If a learner's license expires, the required testing to obtain one must be redone.

 The learner's licence test covers: